torsec/shield-h2020/_news/2017-04-04-presentation-cts-2017.md

 layout: news
 ---

-The event [CTS2017][1], held in Rome (Italy) on April 4, 2017, has presented and discussed cybersecurity issues with Public Administration IT administrators and decision-makers.
-POLITO presented the concepts behind SHIELD, that attracted a lot of attention.
-165 people registered for this event.
+On April 4, 2017, the event [CTS2017][1] in Rome (Italy) will present and discuss cybersecurity issues with Public Administration IT administratorsi, and decision-makers.
+POLITO will present the concepts behind SHIELD to the audience of this initiative.

 [1]: http://www.csipiemonte.it/web/it/comunicazione/iniziative-ed-eventi/1245-cyber-security